cran-task-views/Hydrology/hydrometeo.md

 **Process-based modeling (scripts for preparing inputs/outputs and running process-based models such as TOPMODEL)**

+-  <pkg>geotopbricks</pkg> An R Plug-in for the Distributed Hydrological Model GEOtop.
+The package analyzes raster maps and other information as input/output files from the Hydrological Distributed Model GEOtop.
+It contains functions and methods to import maps and other keywords from geotop.inpts file.
+Some examples with simulation cases of GEOtop 2.0 are presented in the package.
+Any information about the GEOtop Distributed Hydrological Model source code is available on https://github.com/geotopmodel or https://github.com/se27xx/GEOtop.
+Technical details about the model are available in [Endrizzi et al, 2014](http://www.geosci-model-dev.net/7/2831/2014/gmd-7-2831-2014.html).

 -  <pkg>kwb.hantush</pkg>  Calculation groundwater mounding beneath an infiltration basin based on the [Hantush (1967)](http://doi.org/10.1029/WR003i001p00227) equation.
 The correct implementation is shown with a verification example based on a USGS report ( [page 25](http://pubs.usgs.gov/sir/2010/5102/support/sir2010-5102.pdf) ).[![cran checks](https://cranchecks.info/badges/worst/kwb.hantush)](https://cranchecks.info/pkgs/kwb.hantush)

 -  <github>USGS-R/loadflex</github> (NOT ON CRAN) Models and Tools for Watershed Flux Estimates [see](http://dx.doi.org/10.1890/ES14-00517.1)